xlordnoro/xlordnoro.github.io/README.md

 March 9, 2023 - Added luminous_witches_yuki_keydown.js to show an easter egg in the luminous witches post.

 March 15, 2023 - Added futoku_no_guild_keydown.js to show an easter egg in the futoku no guild post.

+December 14, 2023 - Added folders for cover_images, button_images, & donation_images.
+Dynamic_loading_xlordnoro.js is designed to handle dynamic loading of covers, buttons, and donation banners in all my posts since imgur is mass deleting old content.
+Still need to add the extra cover images from the keydown.js files as those use imgur links to swap the cover images.